Thank you for your feedback. We have now closed this consultation and will be reviewing the feedback we received.

 The Strategy concluded in June 2022 and Council is now wishing to engage the community on the next iteration.
 The Strategy will focus on a range of Council services, including arts, culture and heritage, economic development and tourism, festivals, libraries, markets, city planning and urban design, to create a thriving social, cultural and economic future for the City of Port Phillip.

 Council has prepared a draft Creative and Prosperous City Strategy 2023-2026 which has been added to the Document Library on this page or by clicking the link.
-Your feedback on this draft strategy will help inform how Council continues to support creative industries and businesses in our City.
-The survey is open until Sunday 28 August, 2022.

 Take our survey